valentjn/ltex/pages/docs/faq.md

 When talking about LTeX, we usually mean the combination of vscode-ltex and ltex-ls.

-## What happened to the Language Support Extensions?

-The language support extension were only necessary for LTeX 4.x.
-Starting with LTeX 5.x, all languages supported by LanguageTool are included in ltex-ls, which is downloaded automatically by LTeX.
-Therefore, the language support extensions are not available anymore on the Visual Studio Marketplace.
-If you have LTeX 5.x installed and there are no problems after the upgrade, you should remove any installed language support extensions.

 ## How can I prevent LTeX from redownloading ltex-ls and Java after every update?

 <!-- ltex-client-specific-begin -->